ElektraInitiative/libelektra/doc/decisions/0_drafts/keyname.md

 ### Only escaped name

-Because the escaped name is a simple zero-terminated string, it can be represented as a single `char *`.
+Because the escaped name is a simple `\0`-terminated string, it can be represented as a single `char *`.

 Storing the name as a single `char *` would be the most space efficient.
 But resizing would require counting the length every time.